Lauki Raita Recipe (Ghiya Raita)

 Make The Raita

-Whisk yogurt in a medium size mixing bowl using a wire whisk until smooth and creamy.
+Whisk chilled plain yogurt in a medium-sized mixing bowl using a wire whisk until smooth and creamy.

 - cooked lauki